digiampietro/gns3-large/README.md

 ### Description

-This image is based on Ubuntu 14.04 and includes GNS3, VPCS, IOU Support with no additional Virtual Machine required, (IOU images are not include for legal reasons), Wireshark.
+This image is based on Ubuntu 14.04 and includes GNS3, VPCS, IOU Support, QEMU and Wireshark.
+For IOU emulation no additional Virtual Machine is required.

-Virtual Box and QEMU are not included.
-They will be included in future versions.
+VirtualBox is not included, there are some issues that I was not able to solve to run VirtualBox inside a Docker container.

 On image startup a new user is created with same username and user id of current user with the purpose of sharing the same home directory that the user has on the Linux machine.